Fabian-Sommer/HeroesLounge/README.md

  "Database Name" `hl`, "MySQL Login" `root`, no password, "Administrator >", "Admin Password" [whatever you want], "Continue", "Start from scratch"

+(This admin user and password will be replaced when you import the db dump later on, but you need them for now.)

 Then login to the backend with the user "admin" and the password you selected:

 http://localhost:8080/hl/backend/system/updates